 The maximum current that can be supplied is 32A, which for a single phase zappi is a charging power of ~7.4kW.
 For a three phase zappi the maximum charging power is ~22kW

 ECO mode is a special zappi mode that tries to match the power used to charge the car to any spare local generation you may have.
 Zappi continually tells the car how much power it can use to keep export (and import) as close to zero as possible.

 Unfortunately it's not that simple.
-According to the EV charging standard, the minimum charging current is 6A (~1.4kW) so if you have less than 1.4kW of surplus generation the extra power has to be taken from the mains.
+According to the EV charging standard, the minimum charging current is 6A (which is ~1.4kW for a single phase EV charge) so if you have less than 1.4kW of surplus generation the extra power has to be taken from the mains.